 Process Automation Software

-NOT ALL business processes require automation.
-Although examples are provided below, each business must evaluate the efficiency of automation in relation to cost and company size before making a final decision to implement.
+NOT ALL business processes require systematization.
+Although examples are provided below, each business must evaluate the efficiency of systematization in relation to cost and company size before making a final decision to implement.
 On a case-by-case basis, a business will use its strategic and operating drivers to identify which business processes to automate and which processes are better handled by humans.